 Gareth was in a very unfavourable position as Johnny and I had experienced previous endurance pain together in terms of digging in through the pain barrier and succeeding after being convinced for hours that you can not.
 Thanks to a couple of mighty mountains and most poignantly running 6 marathons in 6 days in The Sahara Desert, 2019.

-He didn’t have those experiences to remind him that his body can push through that almost-paralysing misery, something that ultramarathon legend David Goggins refers to as “Dipping into the Cookie Jar.”
+He didn’t have those experiences to remind him that his body can push through that almost-paralysing misery when the going got tough.

 I polished off my double portion Pad Thai and off we trotted for the next leg.